Concerto for Orchestra (Bartók): II. Presentando le coppie

-While the printed score titles the second movement "Giuoco delle coppie" or "Game of the couples", Bartók's manuscript had no title at all for this movement at the time the engraving-copy blueprint was made for the publisher.
+The published score titles the movement "Giuoco delle coppie" or "Game of the couples", but Bartók's manuscript had no title for this movement at the time the engraving-copy blueprint was made.
 At some later date, Bartók added the words "Presentando le coppie" or "Presentation of the couples" to the manuscript and the addition of this title was included in the list of corrections to be made to the score.
-However, in Bartók's file blueprint the final title is found, and because it is believed to have been the composer's later thought, it is retained in the revised edition of the score.
+In Bartók's file blueprint the final title is found, and because it is believed to have been the composer's later thought, it is retained in the revised edition of the score.

 The original 1946 printed score also had an incorrect metronome marking for this movement.
 This was brought to light by Sir Georg Solti as he was preparing to record the piece with the Chicago Symphony Orchestra in 1980: